shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

 SO he goes and confronts Ramezzes.
 Pharao is not willing to let them go.

 So Horrible Plagues happen.
 10 in total.
+## The Plagues
 This is an also a really great scene.
 The plague scene shows the tension between these two brothers and what Ramezzes was feeling.
+## The death of Pharaos Son
 Sadly Pharao doesn't give in till the last plague.
 And it came at a great loss.

 The people after years of slavery are finally free.
 Jubille.
 Joy.
 Freedom.
+## The People, The Sea,
 It didn't Last Long.
 Well now they are going to die.
 The Read Sea before them Pharaos furious army behind them they were doomed to death.
+## The Fire
 No God wasn't going to let them die like that.
 He was going to show his outstretched arm and deliver them from this Army.
 A Fire hinders the army from reaching the people and before them...
+## The Sea Parts
 Moses outsrteches his Staff and The Sea parts way.
 Wall of water standing to let them pass safely on dry land.

+## Moses with the 10 Commandements
 Moses now knows who he is.
 He is a prophet of God.
 The leader who is responsible to give them God's law.
 And as he brings the 10 commandments, he was about to speak and what the heck the people are now worshiping a calf idol, what ....(well the movie ends before that lol)

 A throw back to Moses standing before his Sheep and The Israelites.
+It was quite similar.
+See God was preparing him for greater things.

-This movie brings the bible story to life portrays everything to the finest detail and makes you feel sad, angry, lost and happy as the characters do.
+This movie brings the bible story to life portrays everything to the finest detail and makes you feel sad, angry, lost and happy as the characters did.

-The scenes, the statues and palaces of Egypt all made so grand and glorious, the miracle and plague scene absolutely wonderful.
-The emotions of both people.
-The way Ramezzees was trying to This movie is an actual masterpiece.
-The tension inside Moses when he was trying to find himself, the tension between Moses and Ramezees and the songs Deliver Us and Through Heaven's Eyes (This one won an oscar)
+The scenes, the statues and palaces of Egypt all made so grand and glorious, the miracle and plague scene absolutely wonderful, and the Songs.
+The tension inside Moses when he was trying to find himself, the tension between Moses and Ramezees and the songs Deliver Us and Through Heaven's Eyes (This one won an oscar).
+This movie is an actual masterpiece.

 The crazy part is this movie is older than me.
 It was made in 1998.
 Watch its history here.
 Its pretty interesting.

 What I have learnt from this amazing movie can be summed up as the following:-
 - Feeling lost is not bad, the wandering in desert will make you find God and discover what He says you are.
 God promised to talk to Israel by taking her to the desert.
 Lowly places are not bad places they means for preparing you for greater work.